 Glossary

-(most common) are those paid out in form of "real cash".
+Cash dividends are those paid out in form of "real cash."
 It is a form of investment interest/income and are taxable in the year they are paid.
 It is the most common method of sharing corporate profits.

 Shareholders who properly registered their ownership on or before this date will receive the dividend.
 Shareholders who are not registered as of this date will not receive the dividend.
 Registration in most countries is essentially automatic for shares purchased before the ex-dividend date.